agnesforsberg/CI/README.md

 # **CI**
 This project implements a simple continuous integration (CI) server.
 It is built to be used with the webhook functionality provided by Github when there is a push event.
 Once the server recieves a request from the webhook it will run the tests of the pushing branch and return a report of the status of the branch.
+The implementation also provides a web server that hosts the results of the testing/linting.

 # Features
 * Static analysis on python code (pylint)
 * Test automation on python code (pytest)
 * Notification via mail and status update on github on push events
+* Persistent storage and hosting of test/linting results on http://localhost:81

 ## How to use:
 To install all dependencies and run the server do: